loveencounterflow/intertext-lexer/README.md

 ## Example

-Here is a minimal lexer that understands a tiny fraction of the MarkDown grammar, namely, single stars `*` for emphasis and single backticks `` ` `` for code spans.
+Here is a minimal lexer that understands a tiny fraction of the Markdown grammar, namely, single stars `*` for emphasis and single backticks `` ` `` for code spans.
 The single star will be passed through as-is inside code spans: